-Scientists discover genetic mutation that causes Parkinson's diseaseSeptember 8th, 2011 in Parkinson's & Movement disorders
+Scientists discover genetic mutation that causes Parkinson's diseaseSeptember 8, 2011 in Medicine & Health / Parkinson's & Movement disorders

 A large team of international researchers have identified a new genetic cause of inherited Parkinson's disease that they say may be related to the inability of brain cells to handle biological stress.
 The study, published in the September issue of the American Journal of Human Genetics, continues to fill in the picture of Parkinson's disease as a complex disorder influenced by multiple genes, say neuroscientists at Mayo Clinic's campus in Florida who helped lead the investigation.